Running a private VS Code Extension Marketplace

 Individual developers and software providers like Microsoft can build VS Code extensions and upload them to an Internet-hosted marketplace like Microsoft or Open VSX where developers can easily search and download them in their IDE.

 Coder has enterprise customers in regulated and security-conscious industries like banking, asset management, military, and intelligence where they deploy Coder in an air-gapped network.
-Accessing an Internet-hosted marketplace is not allowed.
+Accessing an internet-hosted marketplace is not allowed.

-Enterprises handle this by downloading the extensions from the Internet and bringing them into their secure network.
+Enterprises handle this by downloading the extensions from the internet and bringing them into their secure network.
 One option is to bake extensions into container images that are the basis of Coder remote development environments.
 Another option is to put the extensions in a shared volume or Artifactory repository where developers can manually download and import extension .vsix files into their VS Code.

 However, for the best developer experience, enterprises can host an air-gapped extension marketplace in their secure network using code-marketplace, an open-source project Coder maintains.